 Planning and Scheduling a Campus Activity

-Any recognized fraternity or sorority may plan an activity and publicize it on campus.
+Any recognized student club or organization, or any university committee, board, division, department, or group may plan an activity and publicize it on campus.
 In most cases, the group sponsoring such activities may reserve a university facility.
 Advance planning and scheduling is necessary to allow equal opportunity for all organizations to reserve facilities.
 The Student Life Council has established the following policies and procedures for those wishing to schedule activities on campus.

-- Shepherd University considers programs such as Homecoming, Family Day, Orientation, and Student Recognition Day high attendance events.
-Therefore, groups that wish to hold events during the programs listed above must receive prior approval from the committee in charge of planning that event.
-Please visit the Student Affairs Office for assistance in contacting the appropriate person or committee.
+- Shepherd University considers programs such as Homecoming, Family Day, Orientation, and Student Recognition Day a high Therefore, groups that wish to hold events during the programs listed above must receive prior approval from the committee in charge of planning that event.
+Please visit the Student Affairs Office in Student Center 216 for assistance in contacting the appropriate person or committee.

-- A fraternity or sorority planning non-fundraising off-campus events are not required to receive campus approval for the scheduling of that event.
-However, all planned events must comply with the Shepherd University Code of Conduct for Social fraternities and sororities.
+- Registered student clubs or organizations planning non-fundraising off-campus events are not required to receive campus approval for the scheduling of that However, all planned events must comply with the Shepherd University Code of Conduct for Student Clubs and Organizations.
 The university expects groups not to schedule off-campus activities that would compete with any of the major campus events listed in the preceding paragraph.
-(Groups planning fundraising activities should refer to information below.)
+(Groups planning fundraising activities should refer to the section below.)